-If we were to have written a ‘collaboration and the future of workplace’ article a mere six months ago, we probably would have started with something like this:
+How do we innovate for collaboration in the workplace?
+If we had written an article on 'collaboration and the evolving workplace' just six months ago, it probably would have started like this:

-But now, in a post-COVID 19 era, the conversation is no longer about faster internet speeds accelerating mobile working trends or the launch of 5G enabling high-quality video connections.
-No, with 91% of Asia Pacific teams implementing ‘work from home’ arrangements since the COVID 19 outbreak, the conversation has moved on to HOW we can work most effectively and collaborate successfully in this new age.
-Technology is no longer the driver of the future of work, it’s the enabler.
+But now, in an era of flexible working and advanced workplace technology, the conversation is no longer just about faster internet speeds or the launch of 5G enabling high-quality video connections.
+With a growing emphasis on flexible working arrangements and the integration of cutting-edge workplace technologies, the dialogue has shifted to HOW we can work most effectively and collaborate successfully in this new age.
+Technology is no longer merely the driver of the future of work; it’s the enabler.

 Given effective collaboration is a booster of employee satisfaction and happiness, we’re looking forward to a future where collaboration is a seamless experience for everyone involved.
 Let’s explore the challenges we’re facing and what the future has in store for collaboration in the workplace.